markgoetz/VGM2GBSFX/README.md

 ![example rom](/screenshot.png)

-Project requires GBDK-2020 v4.1.1: http://gbdk-2020.github.io and GNU make.
+This project requires GBDK-2020 v4.1.1: http://gbdk-2020.github.io and GNU make.
 A few tools are compiled into executables for windows, but you may get the linux versions (or whatever else targets) from the original repositories.
-Main data conversion tools are written in python.
+The main data conversion tools are written in python.

 # Importing your music and sound effects